isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2025-09-30-post-Clinical Research Coordinator Level 1 Programme.md

 <li>
 <p>The Clinical Research Coordinator (CRC) is a specialised research professional
 working with the research investigator to ensure smooth progress of the research project.
-The CRC Level 1 Programme (Blended) is designed for CRCs with at least one year of experience and who are interested in gaining knowledge about coordinating clinical research.
+The CRC Level 1 Programme is designed for CRCs with at least one year of experience and who are interested in gaining knowledge about coordinating clinical research.
 The programme offers a comprehensive introduction to the operations of clinical research at site and practical, hands-on training through the blended learning approach to provide flexible and effective learning.
-Participants will self-learn through the interactive study materials, followed by face-to-face (F2F) classroom sessions (in-person or virtual) to reinforce the application of core CRC skills through classroom discussions, case scenarios, demonstrations and practice-based activities.
+Participants will self-learn through the interactive study materials, followed by face-to-face (F2F) classroom sessions (in-person) to reinforce the application of core CRC skills through classroom discussions, case scenarios, demonstrations and practice-based activities.
 This programme is also valuable for individuals seeking a new career as a CRC.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>The SCRI Academy was launched in August 2017 by the Senior Minister of